gotthardp/lorawan-server/doc/Integration.md

 Then, open the lorawan-server web-administration and create an Backend Connector:
  * *URI* shall be `mqtt://orgid.messaging.internetofthings.ibmcloud.com`, where
    orgid is your *Organization ID* displayed on the web-page you didn't close.
- * *Published Uplinks* is a pattern for the publication topic, e.g. `iot-2/type/loramote/id/{deveui}/evt/status/fmt/json`, where loramote is the *device type* you created.
+ * *Publish Uplinks* is a pattern for the publication topic, e.g. `iot-2/type/loramote/id/{deveui}/evt/status/fmt/json`, where loramote is the *device type* you created.
  * *Subscribe* is a topic to be subscribed by the lorawan-server,